-The Cincinnati Department of Transportation and Engineering (DOTE) is developing a new street design for Central Parkway between Elm Street in Over the Rhine and Ludlow Avenue in Clifton.
+Based on community input, the Cincinnati Department of Transportation and Engineering (DOTE) has developed a new street design for Central Parkway between Elm Street in Over the Rhine and Ludlow Avenue in Clifton.
 The street will not be widened, it will just be re-striped to include a bikeway.
-This bikeway will connect to the existing bike lanes on Ludlow Avenue, and to a new path for pedestrians and bicyclists on Martin Luther King Jr. Drive.
+This bikeway will connect to the existing bike lanes on Ludlow Avenue, and to a new shared-use path for pedestrians and bicyclists on Martin Luther King Jr. Drive.

-After meeting with the Over the Rhine, West End, CUF, and Clifton community councils throughout the spring and summer and receiving feedback from hundreds of residents, community consensus was reached on a new street design which includes a bikeway called a one-way cycle track.
-A one-way cycle track is similar to a bike lane except that bicycles and motor vehicle traffic are separated with a physical barrier (such as a series of plastic poles), instead of just a painted white stripe.
-The new street design will include peak-hour parking restrictions.
+After meeting with the Over the Rhine, West End, CUF, and Clifton community councils throughout the spring and summer of 2013 and receiving feedback from hundreds of residents, community consensus was reached on a new street design which includes a bikeway called a protected bike lane (or cycle track).
+A protected bike lane is similar to a regular bike lane except that bicycles and motor vehicle traffic are separated with a physical barrier (such as a series of plastic poles), instead of just a painted white stripe.
+The new street design will include some peak-hour parking restrictions.

 This project has been divided into two phases.
 DOTE is currently working on Phase 1, which stretches from Elm Street to Marshall Avenue.
 As the project moves along, DOTE will continue to coordinate with the community councils to make sure they’re kept up to date.
 We hope to begin construction in the Spring of 2014.